 What is software license management?

 Software license management is the process of documenting and monitoring the number of software licenses used in the business so as to be compliant with the End User License Agreement (EULA).
-And by doing so, the IT team significantly cuts costs on software by purchasing the optimum number of licenses.
+And by doing so with a software license compliance tool, the IT team significantly cuts costs on software by purchasing the optimum number of licenses.
 Most commonly, the IT team uses an IT Asset Management solution that has software license management feature integrated with it.

-Broadly, software licenses can be categorized into two types: proprietary (commericial), and free and open source software (non-commercial).
-The former having the most restrictions with respect to software modification and distribution.
+Broadly, software licenses can be categorized into two types: proprietary (commercial), and free and open source software (non-commercial).
+The former having the most restrictions with respect to software modification and distribution, thus demanding a software license management tool.
 Here's the list of different types of software licenses with increasing order of restrictiveness: